controlz/Presentation-Socket.IO/README.md

 # Intro to WebSockets using Socket.IO

-Presentation I made at a [Software Niagara](https://github.com/softwareniagara/) event called DevTricks.
+Presentation I made for a [Software Niagara](https://github.com/softwareniagara/) event called [DevTricks](https://github.com/softwareniagara/devtricks).
 Goal was to tell others about WebSockets and how to get started with implementing WebSockets in [NodeJS](http://nodejs.org/) using [Socket.IO](http://socket.io).

 View the presentation at [http://michaelencode.com/presentations/2014-02-18-socket-io/](http://michaelencode.com/presentations/2014-02-18-socket-io/).